cche/todo-txt.nvim/README.md

 - `:TodoList` - Show all todo items in a floating window
 - `:TodoAdd`  - Open a window to create a new todo item
 - `:TodoDue`  - Show only due tasks in a floating window
+- `:TodoArchive` - Move all completed tasks to done.txt

+The :TodoList and :TodoDue will show a list of your todo items in a floating window, with the ability to mark them as complete, edit existing entries or add a priority.
+The :TodoAdd command will open a floating window to create a new todo item.
+You can also add a todo item by pressing 'a' in the Todo or Due Tasks windows.

+When editing or adding a todo item, you can press <enter> to save the changes.
+When you press <esc> you will be in normal mode where <enter> will save and pressing <esc> will cancel.

 ## Key Mappings